Empowering the next generation

 A core part of our work to promote a conservation curriculum in schools is the IgniteZoo project.
 Working with Ignite Teaching School Alliance, the zoo’s education experts have collaborated with pedagogical, curriculum and subject specialists to deliver a programme of teacher and school leader professional development (CPD) that aims to embed conservation campaigns across school curricula.

-The CPD programme is delivered throughout the school year, culminating in the delivery of conservation focused projects in schools during the Summer term.
-By 2020, 84 schools had taken part, reaching thousands of pupils.
-Many of the projects have resulted in whole school exhibitions and campaigning work that has reached far beyond the school, including engagement with families, businesses and politicians.
-Each year the project evolves to reach more pupils and explore different aspects of the curriculum, enabling us to research the benefits in different ways.
+Our cross curricular approach continues to evolve collaborating with expert advisers, teachers and young people themselves, as well as in response to findings from evaluations and research.
+We have now worked with hundreds of schools and many thousands of pupils.
+Many of these projects have resulted in changes to schools grounds, whole school exhibitions and campaigning work that has reached far beyond the school, including engagement with families, businesses and politicians.
 So far, our research has shown increases in knowledge, increased connection to nature and an increased sense of urgency for pupils and teachers to act now and save species.

 Targeted outreach projects